vinterskogen/vimconfig/README.md

 Assumed, that you allready have some basic experience with Vim.
-If you are new to Vim pay attention to [Vim Novice](http://derekwyatt.org/vim/tutorials/novice/) series by Derek Wyatt, in which a bunch of essential basics of Vim is extremely good explained.
+If you are new to Vim pay attention to [Vim Novice](http://derekwyatt.org/vim/tutorials/novice/) series by Derek Wyatt.
+The most essential basics of Vim are extremely good explaines in this screencast series.

 ## Installation